 One possible reason for these differences could be biases in soil moisture leading to a bias in the soil thermal conductivity.
-But an assessment of the soil moisture showed no systematic bias: some cases and sites were too moist and others too dry, whereas all the cases had the soil heat flux bias.
-Previous studies have focussed on the impact of soil thermal conductivity on fog simulations in 1D models (Guedalia and Bergot, 1994; Bergot and Guedalia, 1994; Steeneveld and de Bode, 2018).
-These demonstrate a sensitivity to soil thermal conductivity either by perturbing a fixed value or by perturbing soil moisture.
-However, the JULES land surface model offers an alternative approach enabling an assessment to the sensitivity from uncertainties in the parametrisation of the relationship between soil thermal conductivity and soil moisture.
-Other parameters that may influence the soil heat flux are discussed in section where $\sigma$ is the Stefan-Boltzmann constant, $\epsilon$ the emissivity of the vegetation, $\epsilon_s$ the emissivity of the soil, $T$ the 331 surface temperature, $T{s1}$ the soil level 1 temperature, $\rho$ the air density, $c{\rho}$ the specific heat capacity of air, $r{a{can}}$ the 332 aerodynamic resistance between the surface canopy of vegetation and the underlying soil and $\lambda{sail}$ the soil thermal 333 conductivity (Best et al., 2011).
-Every JULES vegetation surface tile contains a fraction of bare soil and v is the fraction 3 34 of a tile that is vegetation with the remaining fraction bare soil. v is a function of leaf area index and represents the 335 direct interaction of the atmosphere with soil over an area of vegetation.
-JULES contains options for two methods 336 of calculating the soil thermal conductivity (Best et al., 2011).
-The control simulations use the Dharssi et al. (2009) 337 method which is a simplified version of Johansen (1975) which relates soil thermal conductivity and soil moisture: 338
+However, an assessment of the soil moisture showed no systematic bias: some cases and sites were too moist and others too dry, whereas all cases had a soil heat flux bias.
+Previous studies have focused on the impact of soil thermal conductivity on fog simulations in 1D models (Bergot and Guedalia, 1994; Guedalia and Bergot, 1994; Steeneveld and de Bode, 2018).
+These demonstrate a sensitivity to soil thermal conductivity, either by perturbing a fixed value or by perturbing soil moisture.
+However, the JULES land-surface model offers an alternative approach, enabling an assessment to the sensitivity from uncertainties in the parametrisation of the relationship between soil thermal conductivity and soil moisture.
+Other parameters that may influence the soil heat flux are discussed in

+FIGURE 7 Soil temperature at 1 cm (K, green) and surface temperature (K, blue) for (a) IOP1 Cardington, (b) IOP18 Cardington, (c) IOP12 Jaybarns, and (d) IOP12 Skyborry.
+Lines show observations (solid), control UM333 (dashed), and UM333 with the alternative soil thermal conductivity simulation based on Cox et al., (1999) (dot-dashed)

-- 4. The sensitivity to the soil thermal conductivity parametrisation is now examined. - JULES calculates the soil heat flux (G, W m-2) via the following equation;
+Section 4.
+The sensitivity to the soil thermal conductivity parametrisation is now examined.

+JULES calculates the soil heat flux (G, $W \cdot m^{-2}$) via the following equation;